-Owning a dog can be extremely rewarding, but if you're a pet parent who lives in the heart of Atlanta or in an apartment, you might face a few extra challenges.
+Owning a dog can be extremely rewarding, but if you're a pet parent who lives in the heart of a city or in an apartment, you might face a few extra challenges.

 From a lack of yard space to nearby neighbors who can easily hear your dog barking, you may need to make some adjustments for the good of your lifestyle and your neighbors.